 Equal – All particles add the same contribution to the end result.

 Proportional – The contribution of each particle is determined by the bell curve value at the current distance.

 Biggest – The particle with the biggest contribution determines the end result.

-Per particle color – When enabled, a particle's color is determined on a per-particle basis instead of one color for all particles.
+Per particle color – When enabled, a particle's color will be determined on a per-particle basis instead of one color for all particles.

-Disabled – The Color attribute of the texture is used for all particles.
+Disabled – The Color attribute of the texture will be used for all particles.

-Color – Uses the per particle color attribute where a particle's color is determined on a per-particle basis.
+Color – Uses the per particle color attribute where a particle's color will be determined on a per-particle basis.